 - 3 Low Back Pain Fixes For Everyone

-- 4 How To Get Medical Help For Your Back Pain
+- 4 How To Get Medical Help For Your Back Pain?

-What Causes Lower Back Pain From Running?
+What Causes Lower Back Pain When Running?

 1. Facet Joint Irritation

 The vertebrae are the building blocks of the spine.
 These vertebrae are linked to one another by discs at their front (the ones that slip!).
 The back joints are also connected.
 These joints can become inflamed and irritated if you have a large hollow in the lower back, such as a gymnast or dancer, and if your abdominal muscles are weak.
-This could cause pain when running.
+This could cause pain while running.